openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-jax.rst

 converted directly from JAX/Flax to OpenVINO as described in the above chapters.

-1. Refer to the `JAX and TensorFlow interoperation <https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md>`__ guide to learn how to export models from JAX to SavedModel format.
+1. Refer to the `JAX and TensorFlow interoperation <https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md>`__ guide to learn how to export models from JAX/Flax to TensorFlow SavedModel format.
 2. Follow :doc:`Convert a TensorFlow model <convert-model-tensorflow>` chapter to produce OpenVINO model.

 Here is an illustration of using these two steps together: